Today is my anniversary: One year in the life of a full time traveler, and one year in the life of this blog.

 Well, here’s the miracle: I don’t know if I’m funny and I don’t know if people like me, but people read this blog.
 Like, every single day hundreds (sometimes thousands!) of people come to this website and read my frequently incoherent rambling confessions and sometimes they even take the time to write comments or send me emails and even more shockingly they often come back the next day.
 I have poured my heart and my passions and my secrets into my corner of the internet, and somehow it has resulted in deep connections, wonderful support, and real friendships.
 It’s enough to bring a non-ironic tear to my eye.

 And then we reach a whole new level of crazy when I think about the fact that this is my job.
 One year ago I switched from my little WordPress hosted site (and some of you readers have been with me since then and for that I love you) to the blog you are reading today.
 I was spending hours and hours and hours on this, all for the love.
 Then magically one day the money came.
-It came slowly but it came steadily, and today this blog supports me totally.
+It came slowly but it came steadily, and today this blog is beginning to finally support me!
 This year I’ve guest posted on some of my favorite travel blogs that I’ve been reading for years, I partnered with amazing hotels and tour operators, and hell, I even let my readers vote on what country I was going to next.
 Like I said, crazy ride.

 And just for fun, here are some of my favorite posts of the year.
 So hard to narrow done!

 Funniest: Hiking Ben Nevis For the Desperately Out of Shape, Shit I Make My Boyfriend Do, Windsurfing in Mui Ne

 Most Creative: Greece: 40 Years Through the Lens, Vote on Where Alex in Wanderland Goes Next